The 7 players Barcelona signed along with Ronaldo – & how they fared

 The midfielder was an underrated figure for Barca who also racked up 13 appearances for Brazil in his career.

 Baia was the number one goalkeeper for Robson in the 1996-97 season after arriving from Porto.

 The arrival of Louis Van Gaal as manager in 1997 marked the beginning of the end of Baia’s brief Barcelona career – he returned to Porto on loan and remained there until he retired as a Porto legend in 2007.

 Couto arrived at Barcelona from Italian side Parma to join up with his former Porto team-mate Baia.
 The Portugal international went on to appear 44 times for the Catalans before leaving for Lazio in 1998.

-His most memorable moment in a Barcelona shirt came in the 1997 Copa Del Rey semi-final at the Nou Camp – he scored his first and only goal for the club in a comprehensive 3-0 triumph against Las Palmas.
+His most memorable moment in a Barcelona shirt came in the 1997 Copa del Rey semi-final at Camp Nou – he scored his first and only goal for the club in a comprehensive 3-0 triumph against Las Palmas.

 READ NEXT: A forensic analysis of Ronaldo’s hat-trick vs Manchester United in 2003

 TRY A QUIZ: Can you name Barcelona’s XI from Xavi’s Champions League debut?